 Back to the Meal

-First to arrive from the kitchen was a fruta de mar salad – super fresh shrimp, calamari, crunchy celery, squid and crab.
-It reminded us of one of our staple Christmas Eve dishes but with a twist as it had arugula (which you may see in our seafood salad next Christmas Eve…) that added another layer of flavor.
+First to arrive from the kitchen was a Fruta de mar salad – super fresh shrimp, calamari, crunchy celery, squid, and crab.
+It reminded us of one of our staple Christmas Eve dishes but with a twist as it had arugula (which you may see in our seafood salad next Christmas Eve…), which added another layer of flavor.

-Next up was homemade burratta with proscuitto, arugula, and avocado.
-The burratta was so smooth and tasty – I enjoyed every last bite!
+Next up was homemade burrata with prosciutto, arugula, and avocado.
+The burrata was so smooth and tasty – I enjoyed every last bite!